Fordalex/power-in-numbers/README.md

     - The project uses **Font Awesome** for the icons.

 - [Bootstrap4](https://getbootstrap.com/)
-    - The project uses **Bootstrap4** to speed up the development process and keep the code easy to read.
+    - The project uses **Bootstrap4** which is a front-end framework, to speed up the development process and keep the code easy to read.

 - [Pexels](https://www.pexels.com/)
     - **Pexels** Was used for the stock images.